|

 and outer life conditions.
 And each subself...

-primary job or mission that uses these.
+primary job (function).
 Typical subselves can be paralyzed,

 overruled, and retrained.
 They're often eager to

-replace outdated or harmful old roles (purposes) for healthier ones,
+replace outdated or harmful old roles (functions) for healthier ones,

 once they trust this is safe and promotes the host-person's welfare.